Hurricane Irma Lessons

 3. Water

 Of course water is essential.
-But in this case it serves as a metaphor for .
+But in this case it serves as a metaphor for your brand.
 Warren Buffet says that a strong brand is the most valuable thing Berkshire Hathaway buys when it makes an acquisition.
 In the wake of a storm, and after a business setback, buildings can be rebuilt and cars can be replaced but a damaged brand and reputation are not so easily repaired.

 4. Finally, cash.